 I actually don't what should I do to bring him back to his original state.
 I've tried playing with him but he's not really interested.
 I tried taking him out for a walk 3-4 times a week and make him associate with other dogs sometimes but it doesn't seem to work.
 Can anyone give me advice on what should I do?

 The process could take several weeks or even a couple months.
 It sounds like you're doing the right things: comfort, stimulation, etc. You might try letting the dog sleep or nap with you too.
-Be sure to keep them on a routine for play, feeding, and exercise.
-With a little luck they will soon turn a corner.

 They are very much like humans and grieve.

 My first thought is always have the vet check him out because he may have a physical issue.
 If he gets a clean bill of health, you may want to talk to the vet about a medical treatment (pheromones or anti depressants) or just let it work the grief through.

 It is so hard.
 When we lost our older dog, our younger one moped for about 1 minute and then was fine.
 Others mope for months.

 Prayers for your pup and for you.
 May your girl pup's memory always be a blessing!

 I'm sorry for your loss, he may recover he may not.
 When our dog passed her bestie was depressed and we found him one morning on her side of the dog house.
 He had passed in the night.
 He never went in her side until that night.
 Our dogs were both over 13 yrs old so it wasn't too shocking.